stratas-data/CreditRiskPrediction/README.md

 6. Easy Ensemble has the best geometric mean score at 0.87

 7. The top three features are: Initial List Status, Outstanding Principal, and Revolving Balance.
+Total Accounts and Total Received Principal are also important features, and a significant decrease in importance is observed beyond these most-important five features.
 ![Top 10 features](toptenfeatures.jpeg)